-These biological processes or natural controls8 lower the dependence on chemical and mechanical controls.
+These biological processes or natural controls lower the dependence on chemical and mechanical controls.
 Inhibiting the process of plant succession, however, requires the use of all three components of IVM.
 All three depend upon the others in a continuous cycle that employs the unique advantages of each.
 Without combining all three, incompatible plant species develop increased stem densities that require more intense control measures.

 Combing all three, therefore lengthens the time between management cycles, reduces the amount of herbicide applied per acre and limits the need for intense mechanical controls.

 Narrow one-dimensional management techniques, while frequently less expensive initially, decrease biodiversity and increase the impact of long-term vegetation management activities on the environment.
 For example, a mechanical only program cannot control the roots of incompatible vegetation resulting in increased stem densities of re-sprouting vegetation that grows at a rapid rate.
-Likewise, there are areas of a utility right-of-way that cannot be treated with herbicides rate per acre of applied herbicide formulations was approximately three gallons (24 pints).
-Around, fifteen years ago, as years of selective herbicide applications sustained a diverse desirable vegetation cover, the average rate per acre was approximately 1-11⁄2 gallons (8-12 pints) per acre.
-Currently, the average rate is approximately 0.25 gallons (1-4 pints) per acre.
-Studies in New York have documented similar reductions in herbicide use through stable plant community management.10
+Likewise, there are areas of a utility right-of-way that cannot be treated with herbicides.

-Following National Grid's IVM approach has, over time, significantly reduced the per-acre application rate of herbicide formulations at National Grid (see Table 1).
+National Grid's IVM approach has, over time, significantly reduced the per-acre application rate of active ingredient used on rights-of-way at National Grid.
 In the early stages, when herbicide applications first replaced a pure mechanical program, our rights-of-way were dominated by high stem densities of incompatible tree species.
-As a result, the average

-National Grid Transmission Forestry Herbicide Use Summary Records.
+As a result, the average rate per acre was approximately three gallons (24 pints).
+In the 1990s, as years of selective herbicide applications sustained a diverse desirable vegetation cover, the average rate per acre was approximately 1-11⁄2 gallons (8-12 pints) per acre.
+In the early 2000s, the average rate is approximately 0.25 gallons (1-4 pints) per acre.
+In 2022, National Grid's average rate of application was 0.63 pints per care of active ingredient.